 Get Healthy Tips Sent to Your Phone!

 Morning resting heart rate (MRHR) can be a good indicator of overtraining and fatigue, which may lead to injuries.
-Each morning for a week, take your pulse before getting out of bed, and calculate your average MRHR per minute.
-An increase by seven beats-per-minute or more may indicate overtraining.
-As overtraining can lead to an increased risk for injuries or burnout, when you note increase in MRHR, consider incorporating light training or rest days until MRHR returns. –Kentaro Onishi, DO, Physical Medicine and Rehabilitation Sports Medicine
+Each morning for a week, take your pulse before getting out of bed and calculate your average MRHR per minute.
+An increase by seven beats per minute or more may indicate overtraining.
+As overtraining can lead to an increased risk for injuries or burnout, when you note an increase in MRHR, consider incorporating light training or rest days until MRHR returns. – Kentaro Onishi, DO, Physical Medicine and Rehabilitation Sports Medicine

 Use a Foam Roller

-Spend eight to ten minutes using a foam roller to loosen up soft-tissue problem areas.
+Spend eight to 10 minutes using a foam roller to loosen up soft-tissue problem areas.
 Runners should focus on their calves, quads, lower back, hamstrings, and hip flexors.
-Roll each area 15 to 20 times, depending on how tight you feel. – experts at the UPMC Lemieux Sports Complex
+Roll each area 15 to 20 times, depending on how tight you feel. – Experts at the UPMC Lemieux Sports Complex

 Stretch After You Run

 Take the time to stretch your calf muscles, hamstrings, quadriceps, and IT band.
-Stretching these areas can help to decrease the stiffness and soreness that sets in after you run. –Pat Garvey, DPT, facility director, UPMC Centers for Rehab Services
+Stretching these areas can help to decrease the stiffness and soreness that sets in after you run. –Pat Garvey, DPT, facility director, UPMC Rehabilitation Institute

 Glute Activation Before Running

 Properly using your glutes while running decreases internal rotation at the hip and knee.
 To activate glutes before your run, perform sidestepping with a band around your feet.
-Take ten steps in each direction.
-Repeat twice. –Pat Garvey, DPT, facility director, UPMC Centers for Rehab Services
+Take 10 steps in each direction.
+Repeat twice. – Pat Garvey, DPT, facility director, UPMC Rehabilitation Institute